 On March 16, AACI launched a Slack workspace as a forum for AACI cancer center members and National Cancer Institute leaders to share challenges and best practices related to COVID-19 and cancer.
 To ensure confidentiality and encourage open discussion, all requests to join the forum require administrative approval from AACI.

 The health and well-being of AACI meeting attendees, exhibitors, and cancer center patients is our top priority.
-As we plan our 2020 meetings, we are closely monitoring the coronavirus pandemic — particularly the impact of COVID-19 on travel and professional conferences.
+Throughout the planning of our 2020 meetings, we have been monitoring the impact of COVID-19 on travel and professional conferences.